jsirianni/gocron/README.md

 for jobs that have not checked in.

 If this kind of load is expected, it is possible to run multiple `gocron-front` services behind a load balancer and a single `gocron-back` service on a single machine.
+Additionally, the database can live on a separate system entirely.

 ## Installing